 While diabetic retinopathy often advances slowly, DME can progress quickly.
 That’s why prompt diagnosis and treatment are essential.

 Yes, if left untreated.
 Diabetic eye diseases, including DME, are the leading cause of irreversible blindness in working-age Americans*.
 The good news is that it can be treated and your vision preserved, especially when diagnosed early.

-It depends on the progression of your DME and its treatment.
-Your doctors is your best resource to make this determination but it may be a better (and safer) idea to figure out other means of transportation when needed.
+It depends on the overall quality of your vision.
+Your doctor is your best resource to make this determination but it may be a better (and safer) idea to figure out other means of transportation when needed.